History of Zaporizhzhia: The city of Socialism (Sotsgorod)

 Between the hydroelectric dam and industrial area in 10 km from the centre of the old Alexandrovsk was established residential district No. 6, which was named Sotsgorod (or Sotsmisto in Ukrainian).
 In 20th doctrinaire idealistic enthusiasm of the architects was reflected in the intense debate about the habitation of the socialist community.
 The architects believed that by using new architectural forms they could create a new society.
 District No. 6 was one of the few implementations of urban development concepts.
 The construction of the district began in 1929 and finished in 1932.

 The main idea guiding the architects was the creation of a garden city, a city of the future.
 Multi-storey houses (not more than 4 floors) with large, roomy apartments were built in Sotsgorod with spacious yards planted with grass and trees around the buildings.

 Nikolai Kolli, V. A. Vesnin, G. M. Orlov, V. G. Lavrov and others designed the DniproHES and SotsGorod.
 Le Corbusier visited the town few times in the 1930s.
 The architects used the ideas of the constructivist architecture.

 The ring house the building No. 31 at Independent Ukraine Street (formerly – 40 years of Soviet Ukraine Street) was designed by V. G. Lavrov.
 Families of the Soviet and American engineers, advisors, and industry bosses lived in Sotsgorod at that time.
 However, most of the workers during the construction of the hydro-power station and plants lived in dugouts at No. 15 and Aluminum districts.
 The south border of the Sotsgorog is limited by Verkhnya Ulitsa (Upper Street) and north border – by the hydroelectric power station.
-At the intersection between Sobornyi Avenue and Verkhnya Street, architect I.L.
+At the intersection between Sobornyi Avenue and Verkhnia Street, architect I.L.
 Kosliner set a tower with seven stories.
 This tower supposedly indicates the entrance gate of Sotsgorod from the south (from Alexandrovsk).
 Closer to the dam, the second tower was raised (architects I.L.
 Kosliner and L.Ya.
 Gershovich).
 Both towers point out a straight line of the central street of the district.

 The names of the streets have changed several times.
 The original name of Metallurgist Avenue was Enthusiasts Alley.
 This road leads to the factories.
 At that time, they believed that people going to the plant had only positive feelings like joy, pride, and enthusiasm.
 At the end of the road stands a 1963 sculpture of the metallurgist by sculptor Ivan Nosenko.
 During the German occupation, it was named Shevchenko Avenue.
 Later it was renamed Stalin Avenue; and after his death, it got the present name of Metallurgist Avenue.
 Sobornyi Avenue originally had the name Libkhnet Avenue.
 "Forty Years of Soviet Ukraine" Street was once called Sovnarkomovska Street and during the German occupation Hitler Alley.